AndreiFAD/raspberry_pi_cluster/README.md

 cd /opt/hive/bin
 ./schematool -dbType postgres -initSchema

-### it is necessary to format the data space and starting the cluster:
+### it is necessary to format the data space and start the cluster:
 hdfs namenode -format -force

 ### start services Hadoop and Spark: